AttorneyOnlineVidya/AOV-Update/The Steamed Update/README.md

   * PhoenixDD'S folder.
   * Pearl DD and Teen folders.
   * Luis' folder.
+  * Andistandhin's breakdownnormal file, as it is obsolete.

 Changes:
   * Judge ET is renamed to Judge.